 Owen Dagostino’s Stewart’s starter pack

-Many of those high school visits to Stewart’s was with my friend Owen Dagostino, who is now a freshman at Syracuse University.
+Many of those high school visits to Stewart’s were with my friend Owen Dagostino, who is now a freshman at Syracuse University.
 His trio of go-to purchases was always the sausage-egg-and-cheese sandwich, black sweet cherry ice cream, and the Stewart’s brand chocolate milk.

 When Dagostino came home from college on break this past fall, there was one stop he knew he had to make.